Pinfoxxx/hash.all/README.md

+# hash.all
-# hash.all - free universal application for encryption and secure storage of passwords
+Free universal application for encryption and secure storage of passwords.
+Written on Python 3 and based on Pydantic, Bcrypt, HIBP API, Tkinter (PyQt in near future) and more

-Under construction
+### !! test version !!